bnjunge/html-parser/README.md

 $html_dom = new \HtmlParser\ParserDom($html);

 // the second parameter set "true" to use Tidy for cleaning up HTML source.
+// Need to enable PHP extension php_tidy.dll to use Tidy library, please check your php.ini or install php5-tidy.
 $html_dom = new \HtmlParser\ParserDom($html, true);
 ```